stefan6419846/pip-licenses-cli/CONTRIBUTING.md

 ## Implementation and testing

-* `pip-licenses` always measures code coverage for code quality.
+* `pip-licenses-cli` always measures code coverage for code quality.
 If you implement the new feature, please also write unit test.
     * Tests can be run with `make test` .
 * Code conventions follow the [PEP 8](https://www.python.org/dev/peps/pep-0008/).
     * You can format the code by running `make lint` .